Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Convexity and eddy APE density

 \fbox{

 }

 with

 The approximation (\ref{transient_eddy_APE_exact}) is identical to the expression used by \citet{Roullet2014}.
 However, while the buoyancy anomaly $b'$ is the same as in Roullet's approach, the displacement $\zeta'$ is defined quite differently in terms of the instantaneous and mean reference positions $z_0(\rho)$ and $z_0(\overline{\rho})$ respectively, that is, in terms of the equilibrium positions of $\rho$ and $\overline{\rho}$ in Lorenz reference state.
+These differences are clearly illustrated in the right panel of Fig. \ref{fig:fig1} introduced earlier.

 Physically, the approximation (\ref{transient_eddy_APE_exact}) is obtained from a simple trapezoidal approximation of the integrals (\ref{ae_in_terms_or_rho}) or (\ref{ae_in_terms_of_z}), and are likely to be the most accurate approximation of $A_e$.
 Nevertheless, using the approximation